yangxuan74/Docs/index.rst

     See the License for the specific language governing permissions and limitations under the License.

-Professional collaborative platform for embedded development
+Open source code integration platform
 ============================================================

 **A place where Developers and Teams have true Freedom!
 No more vendor lock-in!**